-Our next Choral Evensong is on Sunday, 12th June at 6.30pm, and all are warmly welcome to this beautiful service!
-(For those who have found in the past that following the Prayer Book is difficult, a new Liturgy Book for Choral Evensong has been prepared.)
+We are delighted that post-pandemic, Choral Evensong resumed in May 2022.
+All are warmly welcome to this beautiful service!
+For those who have found in the past that following the Prayer Book is difficult, a new Liturgy Book for Choral Evensong is now being used.

 The service of Evensong was established by Archbishop Thomas Cranmer (1489-1556), and is based on the medieval monastic Office of Vespers.